UK, Canada and Western allies sanction two far-right Israeli government ministers

 Smotrich and Ben Gvir both live in settlements in the West Bank, which Palestinians and the vast majority of the international community hold as part of a future Palestinian state.

+Both ministers responded defiantly to the travel bans and financial sanctions on Tuesday afternoon, vowing to continue their agenda and accusing Britain of echoing its colonial-era restrictions on Jewish migration to British-mandate Palestine.

-Ben Gvir, the leader of the Jewish Power party, reacted to the move Tuesday afternoon, saying that “the sanctions do not scare me.”
-He added: “I will continue to act for our country, for our people, I will continue to act and make sure that they do not let humanitarian aid into Hamas.”
+Ben Gvir, the leader of the Jewish Power party, said that “the sanctions do not scare me,” adding, “I will continue to act for our country, for our people, I will continue to act and make sure that they do not let humanitarian aid into Hamas.”

-Smotrich said Tuesday that he “heard that Britain has decided to impose sanctions on me because I’m thwarting the establishment of a Palestinian state.”
+Smotrich, speaking during the inauguration of the new Jewish settlement of Mitzpe Ziv in the occupied West Bank on Tuesday, said that he “heard that Britain has decided to impose sanctions on me because I’m thwarting the establishment of a Palestinian state.
+There couldn’t be better timing than this.”

 “Britain already tried once to prevent us from settling the cradle of our homeland, and we will not let it happen again.
 With God’s help, we are determined to continue building,” said Smotrich, who leads the National Religious Party–Religious Zionism.

+Last month, UK Foreign Minister David Lammy slammed Smotrich’s comments on the possible destruction and cleansing of Gaza, telling British lawmakers: “It is extremism.
+It is dangerous.
+It is repellent.
+It is monstrous, and I condemn it in the strongest possible terms.”

+At the time, the UK paused trade talks with Israel and imposed sanctions on West Bank settlers, but stopped short of sanctioning the far-right Israeli minister.

-CNN’s Rob Picheta, Sharon Braithwaite and Abbas Al Lawati contributed to this report.
+CNN’s Rob Picheta, Sharon Braithwaite, Abbas Al Lawati, Thomas Lumley contributed to this report.

 The-CNN-Wire